-This creamy and delicious gluten free passover cheesecake recipe is the highlight of any dairy meal.
-Also perfect for Mother's Day and Shavuot, this crustless cheesecake is a New York style cheesecake which means that it is rich and satisfying.
+This creamy and delicious Gluten Free Passover Cheesecake recipe is the highlight of any Passover dessert course.
+Also perfect for Mother's Day and Shavuot, this crustless cheesecake is an easy New York cheesecake recipe which means that it is rich and satisfying.
 It is also much easier to make than you would think.
 The solid texture and subtle lemon flavor makes this cheesecake go perfectly with mixed berries or a raspberry coulis.

 Passover means that there can be no chometz in any of our recipes.
-A traditional cheesecake crust is made from graham crackers and those are definitely out for Passover.
+Just like gluten free Flourless Chocolate Cake, Gluten Free Passover Shortbread Cookies, and our Gluten Free Chocolate Chip Cookies, this Passover dessert does not sacrifice gluten for flavor.
+A traditional cheesecake is made with a graham cracker crust and those are definitely out for Passover.
 This means that we either need to get creative with our crust or just eliminate it all together.
-For this recipe we chose the gluten free option of going crustless.
+Instead of trying to work with gluten free graham cracker crumbs or almond flour to make a crust, we chose to go crustless.
+This also means that there is no melted butter needed.
 Honestly, you will never miss it!

 Add one egg and mix again until fully blended.
 Do the same for each egg as well as the egg yolks.
-Adding the eggs in this way insures that they are fully incorporated into the batter.
+Adding the eggs one at a time in this way insures that they are fully incorporated into the batter.

 Cut the parchment paper to fit the bottom of the spring form pan.
 The best way to do this is to take the bottom of the pan and place it on top of a square of parchment paper.
 Then take a pen or pencil and trace around the edge of the pan bottom.
 Finally, cut out the traced circle, reassemble the pan, and place the circle inside of the pan.

-Pour the Passover cheesecake batter into the spring form pan.
+Pour the Gluten Free Cheesecake batter into the spring form pan.

 Cover with foil and Bake at 400ºF for 15 minutes.
 Reduce the temperature to 200 and then finish baking for one hour.
 After the cook time has completed, turn the oven off and open the oven door slightly and leave the cheesecake in the oven for another 30 minutes.
 When the cheesecake is done make sure to let it cool for at least 6 hours but ideally overnight.
 This will allow the cheesecake to firm up and give it its signature texture.
 If you cut into it too soon it will be runny and disappointing.